-Dramatic Increase in Suicide Rates and Need for Depression Treatment
+Dramatic Increase in Suicide Rates

 High profile suicides continue to capture the latest headlines.
 In recent weeks, news reports announced the deaths by suicide of D.J. and producer, Avicii; designer, Kate Spade; and CNN celebrity chef, Anthony Bourdain.
 These suicide deaths follow closely on the heels of The Cranberries lead singer, Delores O’Riordan and Soundgarden front man, Chris Cornell.
 One may wonder why such successful people, who seem to have it all, would choose to end their lives.